6 Best Cam for Stock 350 Chevy [Reviews & Guide]

 Question: How Does a Camshaft Work?

 Answer: Camshaft controls fuel input to the combustion chamber & exhaust fume expulsion.
 And the functional part of any cam is its lobes.
-Spinning of the camshaft forces the lobe to open & close the valves with the moving piston.
+The spinning of the camshaft forces the lobe to open & close the valves with the moving piston.

 When the piston inside the TDC (Top Dead Center) moves downward, the intake valve gets opened.
 The valve immediately closes, flowing the piston to the bottom out.
 At the same time, the exhaust valve gets opened at the BDC (Bottom Dead Center).
 It occurs at the end of the combustion stroke to complete the exhaust stroke.